 Because they’re cotton, you may experience some chafing and uncomfortable moisture during your workout.

 There are also no sizing choices.
-However, Amazon customers didn’t seem to mind too much; they gave these wrist wraps 4.3 out of 5 stars.
+However, Customers didn’t seem to mind too much.

 Gymreapers Strength Wrist Wraps are available in a few colors, though they’re mostly neutral.
 These wraps have reinforced stitching to make sure that the elastic won’t snap and the seams won’t split.